whgriff05/ND_data_structures/Notes/oral_exam_review.md

     - Related to the idea of object-oriented programming
 - In C, ADTs are usually implemented with `structs`

+### Dynamic Arrays
+- Dynamic Arrays consist of three parts
+    - `data` - the internal array
+    - `capacity` - the amount of items the array can hold at max
+    - `size` - the amount of items the array currently holds
+- When you want to insert an item into a full dynamic array, the `data` needs to be resized (using `realloc()`)
+    - It is convention to double the capacity for the resized array
+    - This results in __amortization__: eventually, after enough doubling, the average operation happens at O(1) even though resizing is potentially a O(N) operation because the array needs to be resized less and less

 ### Stacks, Queues, and Sets
 - Stack: LIFO/FILO data structure (item is either pushed to or popped from top of stack)
 - Queue: FIFO data structure (like how a line works in real life)